TimOliver/WebP-Cocoa/README.md

 # WebP-Cocoa

 Static [libwebp](https://chromium.googlesource.com/webm/libwebp/) XCFrameworks for Apple platforms, built directly from upstream CMake with Ninja.
+Each slice contains a named static `.framework` bundle that keeps its headers and module map separate from the other products.
 SwiftPM packages and manual downloads use the same checksummed GitHub Release archives.

+Package **1.6.1** contains upstream libwebp **1.6.0**.
+Package versions can advance independently when packaging changes; they do not imply a new upstream codec version.
 The source and toolchain are pinned in [toolchain.json](toolchain.json): libwebp **1.6.0**, Xcode **26.3 (17C529)** with Apple **26.2 SDKs**, CMake **4.1.1**, Ninja **1.13.2**, and CI Python **3.13.7**.
 The official source archive and downloaded build tools are SHA-256 verified before use.
 No Autotools, Fastlane, Ruby, Homebrew installation, or bitcode is required.

 ## Products and compatibility